FAQs about the DP open book exam pilots

 This study intends to bring insight into different types of OBE formats not currently implemented at the IB.
 Mathematics, Physics and Chemistry already offer a type of OBE in the form of formula and resource booklets, and therefore they do not need to be piloted.

-If the students are using a book or other resource, will they be given extra time for the exam?
+If the students are using a book or other resources, will they be given extra time for the exam?

 In this study, all students will be sitting the same exam for the same length of time.
 For analysis reasons we need to keep the comparison focused on the effect of the open book format only.
 If we introduce more time, we will not know if the change is due to the open book format or the extra time.